 - One slightly nicer outfit for dinners or rooftop views

-Anti-theft and daily carry (sling bag, phone handling, copies)
+Anti-theft and daily carry (simple habits)

-- Small sling or crossbody with zippers
+- Small sling or crossbody with zippers (keep it in front in crowds)

-- Phone lanyard or wrist strap (optional but helpful)
+- Phone lanyard or wrist strap (optional, but helpful)

 - Minimal wallet: one card, some cash, one ID copy